A quick look at Java 11's HttpClient

 Code used in this article can be found here

-If you liked that post, follow me on twitter to hear when I post new articles.
+If you liked that post, consider following me on Bluesky to hear when I post new articles.